• Skip to primary navigation

 Substitutions/Tips

-• To make your shake look extra fancy, you can dip the glass rim in Biscoff spread/cookie butter and then dip in crushed Biscoff biscuits, like you'd rim a cocktail glass.
+• For wow factor, you can dip the glass rim in Biscoff spread/cookie butter and then dip in crushed Biscoff biscuits, like you'd rim a cocktail glass.
 Then add a dollop of whipped cream and more crushed cookies.

 • The cookie butter is optional.
 Use it if you already have some or like it, but don't go buy it for this milkshake.
 A few extra cookies tastes just as deliciously.
-The biggest benefit of using cookie butter is a creamier Biscoff milkshake.
+Adding cookie butter makes a creamier biscoff milkshake.

-• This recipe calls for using Biscoff biscuits and optional Biscoff cookie butter, but you can use any other brand, including Trader Joe's Speculoos cookies and Speculoos cookie butter.
+• This biscoff milkshake recipe calls for using Biscoff biscuits and optional Biscoff cookie butter, but you can use any other brand, including Trader Joe's Speculoos cookies and Speculoos cookie butter.

 • You can substitute the ice cream for a vegan version, and the whole milk for any percent fat, soy milk, almond milk, or another milk substitution.
 Note that the higher fat content in your milk (or cream) leads to a creamier milkshake.